-After the success of the previous game jam in March, we launch a new community game jam for the month of June 2016, with the theme "Procedural".
-Go to https://itch.io/jam/godotjam062016 to partake in the jam, alone or in a team with other community members!
+After the success of the previous game jams in March and June, we launch a new community game jam for the new year, with the theme "Two buttons".
+Go to https://itch.io/jam/godotjam122016 to partake in the jam, alone or in a team with other community members!

 It's been a month since the first [progress report](https://godotengine.org/article/godots-new-renderer-progress-report-1), and progress continues towards the new Godot renderer.
 Little by little every system falls into place, and rendering starts feeling a lot more mature.

 Three months after the release of Godot 2.1, we finally have the first maintenance release in the current stable branch.
 Rich of 271 new commits, it brings many bug fixes, enhancements and even some new features backported for the master branch!
 Highlights are OSX gamepad support, AStar implementation and some advanced drag and drop features in the editor!

 We decided to skip the planned 2.2 release to work at full steam on the upcoming Godot 3.0 and its new OpenGL ES 3.0 / OpenGL 3.3 renderer.
 We aim for a Godot 3.0 release in the first quarter of 2017, and it should bring an incredible load of features and improvements.
 Juan Linietsky will also be working full-time on Godot for the coming months thanks to the Mozilla MOSS award that we received earlier this year.